NorthernMan54/homebridge-connex/README.md

 ## To do

 1 - Repair connections after failure
-2 - Fix long running sessions
-3 - Queue requests to dimplex connex
+2 - Add support for multiple controllers on a single account 3 - Queue requests to dimplex connex

 ## Done

 1 - Reverse engineer the interface
+2 - Fix long running sessions

+# Known Issues

+1 - Does not support multiple dimplex connex wifi thermostats on a single account ( I don't have the ability to test ).
+If you have  multiple dimplex connex wifi thermostats, and have the time to work with me to get it working, please let me know.

 # Using the plugin

-Thermostats are retrieved from the my.warmup.com site, and are automatically created in the Home App.
+Thermostats are retrieved from the dimplex connex site, and are automatically created in the Home App.

 ## Temperature Control